lejara/BattleOfTheChat/README.md

-# BattleOfTheChat Bug Report / Ideas
+# Battle Of The Chat - Bug / Ideas Report
  A Triva Game For Streaming